How Good Am I at AI? An Honest Way to Find Out

 4. They Think About Structure

 Beginners type a question.
 Intermediate users add context.
 Advanced users think about prompt architecture — role definitions, constraints, output format, few-shot examples.
 The same request can produce dramatically different results depending on structure.
+This is where the gap between a score of 45 and a score of 75 lives.

 5. They Consider the Implications